masterkrang/kako/readme.md

 - to make it easier for humans and computers to speak to each other that we could live more happily together.
 - to make translation much easier by allowing foreign languages to be translated into kako, that people fluent in kako can consume foreign content more easily.
 - to eradicate undesirable aspects of languages. for example, hatred of people's, discrimination, sexism.
-- to create a language that is highly reusable.
+- to create a language that is highly *reusable*.
 -- Notes: every syllable should be a self contained word and stand alone by itself as a frequently used word with valuable meaning. this is often referred to as a "root word" or "word cell". frome these words, new words could be constructed. this hase been referred to as "derivational word formation", and it is believed to be a reason why languages like Esperanto are successful.

 ## ask questions